neurodatascience/QLS612-Overview/setup.md

 - Zoom
 - A modern browser

-The rest of this page provides more detail on installation procedures for each of the above elements, with separate instructions for each of the three major operating systems (Windows, Mac OS, and Linux).
+The rest of this page provides more detail on installation procedures for each of the above programs, with separate instructions for each of the three major operating systems (Windows, Mac OS, and Linux).

 ### Some quick general notes on instructions